 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined.
+Presumed plasterboard.
+1 Tosumou plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
+Internal walls are plastered on the hard and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
+Flooring throughout is of a suspended timber variety with fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc are timber.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
+The kitchen fittings are wall and base type with worktop surface areas present.
+Internal doors, skirtings and facings were of a timber variety.
+Chimney breasts and fireplaces Warrally in an act of Chilling breasts and mepiaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The original fireplaces have been sealed.
+A gas fire was noted within the living room.
 Internal decorations Visually inspected.
-Most internal surfaces are painted.
-Cellars Not applicable.
+Papered and painted.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains electricity supply.
+Mains supply, with the fuseboard located in the entrance stairs.